 Recent scholarship, including archaeological finds, has demonstrated that the goddess Asherah, worshipped among Israel’s Canaanite neighbors as the wife of the supreme god, El, was also revered by many Israelites as the consort of El(ohim) and the (in some accounts, virginal) mother of his children.
 She was symbolized by a tree, and, in fact, a representation of such a tree stood within the temple at Jerusalem during the time of Lehi.

 Where would Joseph Smith have gotten this information?
-How did he have the education and skills to include this symbolism?
+How likely is it that Joseph would have heard about Asherah?